 - Pension charges: 0.2%*

 Bestinvest has combined low-cost online investing and share dealing with personalised expert advice to help clients choose the right investments for their portfolio.
 A good choice for large long-term investors.

-The main things to look for when comparing private pensions are:
+The main things to look for when deciding what private pension provider to use are:

 - FCA regulation: Always look for regulated providers that are part of the Financial Services Compensation Scheme, which offers 100% protection should the pension company fail.
 In addition, if you’ve received bad advice in relation to your pension, you could be eligible to claim up to £85,000.

 - Cold calls: Watch out for providers – or advisers – that contact via cold calls (which are now illegal) or unsolicited marketing material.
 Always take the advice of a fully regulated independent financial adviser.
 Always check the list of regulated and approved list of providers on the Financial Conduct Authority’s website: https://www.fca.org.uk/firms/financial-services-register